-Including contextual links on your web page is crucial to SEO.
+Including contextual links on your webpage is crucial to SEO.
 The best websites thrive by fully optimizing contextual links so that they can make the most of their SEO strategy.
 To optimize each link, the anchor text should be composed of mainly prime keywords.
 These prime keywords help search engines determine the relevancy of the text when performing search queries.
 Higher website relevance will lead to higher search rankings and results.

-By following these best practices, you can optimize contextual links on your web page generating higher SEO scores, and leading to the higher search rankings we are all desperately looking for.
+By following these best practices, you can optimize contextual links on your webpage generating higher SEO scores, and leading to the higher search rankings we are all desperately looking for.